 At design time, if you do not receive a parameter list from a stored procedure on a remote server (for example because you are not connected to a server), then you must invoke the StoredProc Parameters editor, list each required input parameter, and assign each a data type and a value.
-For more information about using the StoredProc Parameters editor to create parameters, see "Setting parameter information at design time" on page 18-12.
+For more information about using the StoredProc Parameters editor to create parameters, see "Setting Parameter Information at Design Time".